How to Open an Australian Bank Account Online from Overseas

 The Wise Account

-The multi-currency Wise account has no set up fees, no monthly fees and no receiving fees for payments in AUD.
+The multi-currency Wise account has no set up fees, no monthly fees and no receiving fees for payments in AUD received using local account information.

-Although you’ll probably still want to gete a bank account if you’re in Australia for an extended time, this is a great option if you’re looking for something to temporarily hold your currencies while you settle in.
+Although you’ll probably still want to get a bank account if you’re in Australia for an extended time, this is an option if you’re looking for something to temporarily hold your currencies while you settle in.

 For more information on the Wise Debit Card, read our review.